woodRock/fishy-business/papers/AJCAI_Poster/README.md

 We have files:
 - [poster3476.zip](https://github.com/woodRock/fishy-business/blob/main/papers/AJCAI_Poster/poster3476.zip) which contains the source files used to generate the poster.
-- [poster3476.pdf](https://github.com/woodRock/fishy-business/blob/main/papers/AJCAI_Poster/poster3476.pdf) which is the paper itself.
+- [poster3476.pdf](https://github.com/woodRock/fishy-business/blob/main/papers/AJCAI_Poster/poster3476.pdf) which is the poster itself.

 ## ACJAI